-The input factors of the coupled ABM-flood model are presented in Table 2Table 2.
+The input factors of the coupled ABM-flood model are presented in Table 2.
 The input factors are grouped into two.
 The first group includes the initial conditions and parameters that are regarded as control variables.
 Varying these factors is not of interest for the study; and hence, they are not included in the model experimentation.
 That said, a sensitivity analysis (SA) is carried out on these factors to assess which of them contribute more to the uncertainty of the model output.
-A detailed discussion of the SA we carried out is given in Appendix DE.
-The second group comprises of factors that are used to set up model experimentation and to evaluate the effect of household adaptation measures in FRM.
-In this group, the first three factors are related to the shared strategies defined in Table 1Table 1, while the last three are related to individual strategies.
-The flood event scenario is a randomly generated storm surge events series (see Figure 8Figure 8).
-The percentage base values in Table 2Table 2 are respective to the total number of agents.
+A detailed discussion of the SA we carried out is given in Appendix E. The second group comprises factors that are used to set up model experimentation and to evaluate the effect of household adaptation measures in FRM.
+In this group, the first three factors are related to the shared strategies defined in Table 1, while the last three are related to individual strategies.
+The flood event scenario is a randomly generated storm surge event series (see Fig. 8).
+The percentage base values in Table 2 are respective to the total number of agents.